 I feel like I say this a lot, but if I had to pick one age to get serious about skills training it would be age 10.
 I say this mostly because I have seen kids at this age who were playing rec level, end up starting as freshman at big name D1 college soccer programs.
 Though they put in a lot of work from 10-13+.
 Ages 6-7 is for sure going to get kids ahead, but how do you know soccer is their main love?
 Some kids you can tell, but most kids don’t know yet.

 For me I would prefer save families time and money between ages 5-8.
 This is why I offer The Basics [online lessons] for novice soccer players.
-These online lessons will set a players foundation firm, which allows them to be able to control the ball better, enjoy the game more and eventually move on to more advanced lessons.
+These online lessons will set a players foundation firm, which allows them to be able to control the ball better.
+Soccer players enjoy the game more and eventually move on to my advanced courses/lessons.

 If I had to pick a second best age group to start private soccer lessons, it would be ages 8-9.
 The reason is because at this age they are good enough to do almost anything you show them and they are so hungry to learn.
-Ages 11-12 is still a good time, but after this I think ages 13+ if they are behind it will be tough to catch up and make the high school team or college.
+Ages 11-12 is still a good time, but after this I think ages 13+ will be tough to catch up and make the high school team or college.
 I think mentally it’s hard for this age group to go and compete with kids who have been doing good skills training since ages 7-11.
 You want to be prepared and solid in high school, not trying to catch up.

 Soccer pro tip: Next level training

-The amount of quality ball touches a kid gets matters, but knowing what skills and techniques are expected by age, development stage and cognitive ability are more important.
-Because of the competitive nature of the youth sports industry, especially in North Texas, East Coast, California, kids are being pushed to do [sometimes] unreasonable training at an early age.
+The amount of quality time on the ball a kid gets matters.
+Knowing what skills and techniques are expected by age, development stage and cognitive ability are also important.
+Because of the competitive nature of the youth sports industry, kids are being pushed to do [sometimes] unreasonable training at an early age.